JoelBranham/Codebreaker/README.md

 ![alt text](http://i.imgur.com/zm1LqLd.jpg)

 In this example, the player's first guess is "1234".
 This yields 0 correct and 2 misplaced.
-This means that two of the digits from the input are in the secret code, but are not in the correct position.
+This means that two of the digits from the input are in the secret code, but are not in their correct positions.

 ![alt text](http://i.imgur.com/sIfAFtM.jpg)

 The player swaps the 1 for a 2 and guesses "2234".
 This yields 1 correct and 0 misplaced.
-The only digit that was changed was the first one, so having 1 more correct digit means that the changed digit is the correct one.
+The only digit that was changed was the first one, so having 1 more correct digit means that the changed digit is now in its correct position.
 The player can safely assume that the first digit is a "2".

-Furthermore, the player can assume that "1" is in the secret code because there are 0 misplaced digits.
+The player can also assume that "1" is in the secret code because there are 0 misplaced digits.
 If "1" was not in the secret code, the number of misplaced would have instead gone from 2 to 1 because the "2" was put in its correct position.

 ![alt text](http://i.imgur.com/qrvRhZD.jpg?1)

-The player guesses "2314" and confirms that the first digit is a "2".
+The player guesses "2314" to confirm that the first digit is a "2".
 There is now 1 misplaced, so the "1" is not in the correct position.
 The "1" should either be in the second or fourth digit's place.

+The player also knows that there is not a "3" or a "4" in the secret code.
+If they were, there would be *more* than one misplaced digit.

 ![alt text](http://i.imgur.com/xsgRKsO.jpg?1)

+Since the player knows that neither a "3" nor a "4" are in the secret code, he simply moves the "1" to make it easy to discern small changes.
 A guess of "2134" yields two correct!
 The player now knows that the second digit of the secret code is a "1".
 Since there are 0 misplaced digits, there is not a "3" or a "4" in the secret code.

+Tip: If you are certain certain digits are not in the secret code, include them in your guesses.
+This technique makes it much easier to figure out which digits are in the secret code.

 ![alt text](http://i.imgur.com/PrkpfRn.jpg)